 2. Neuropsychological assessments, or neuropsychological evaluations:

-Neuropsychological evaluations are used when there is evidence to suggest neurological problems like: ADHD, dyslexia, autism spectrum, nonverbal learning disorder, alcohol or drug related damage, brain injury or concussion, or other neurologic conditions.
+Neuropsychological evaluations are used when there is evidence to suggest neurological problems like: ADHD, autism spectrum, intellectual disabilities, learning disorders, brain injury, neurodegenerative diseases, and other neurologic conditions.
 Neuropsychology is the unique integration of genetic, developmental, and environmental history combined with extensive testing data to better understand brain functioning.

 Building upon the standard evaluation, neuropsychological evaluations assess: